Anonymoesje/Divoom-Timebox/README.md

 You can:
 1. Use a phone app
 >[IOS](https://apps.apple.com/us/app/bluetooth-ble-device-finder/id1465245157)

 >[Android](https://play.google.com/store/apps/details?id=com.codeweavers.bluetoothmacaddressfinder)

 2. Use Home Assistant

-- run `bluetoothctl`
+> run `bluetoothctl`

-- run `scan on`
+> run `scan on`

 A list of blutooth devices will appear.
 Write down the mac address of your Timebox-Evo

 You can try to connect to it to ensure it will work
 - run `connect MAC_ADDRESS`
   > If you have the error `Failed to connect: org.bluez.Error.Failed` run `trust MAC_ADDRESS` and try again
 - if it worked, disconnect the device, run `disconnect`

-If you have any problem [the following guide](https://www.pcsuggest.com/linux-bluetooth-setup-hcitool-bluez/) may help you troubleshoot your issue.
+If you have any problem, [the following guide](https://www.pcsuggest.com/linux-bluetooth-setup-hcitool-bluez/) may help you troubleshoot your issue.

 ## Server